grantj-re3/HandyIctDoco/git/NOTES_createGithubRepo.md

 ```

 - Note that commits will be listed with the newest at the bottom (as
-  opposed the the "git log" command which lists the newest at the top).
+  opposed to the "git log" command which lists the newest at the top).
   You should replace:
 ```
   pick COMMIT-i Older and unwanted commit